IndEcol/country_converter/README.rst

 In case you need to convert non-English country names, countrynames_ includes an extensive database of country names in different languages and functions to convert them to the different ISO 3166 standards.
 Python-iso3166_ focuses on conversion between the two-letter, three-letter and three-digit codes defined in the ISO 3166 standard.

-If you are using R, you should have a look at countrycode_ by Vincent_.
+If you are using R, you should have a look at countrycode_.

 .. _pycountry: https://pypi.python.org/pypi/pycountry
 .. _Python-iso3166: https://github.com/deactivated/python-iso3166